numfocus/YouTubeVideoTimestamps/README.md

 # YouTubeVideoTimestamps

 Adding timestamps to NumFOCUS and PyData YouTube videos!
+Sometimes, it may take a few weeks or months for timestamps to be added, but fear not, they will all be added!
+Your helpful contribution will not be in vain.

 ## Get Involved